seeker-it/3301-gematria/README.md

 # How To Run
 1. **Open a terminal**
 - On *Windows*, press *Win + R*, then type *"cmd"* and hit *Enter*.
-- On Mac/Linus, open the Terminal application.
+- On Mac/Linux, open the Terminal application.

-2. Navigate to the script's directory, e.g. where you saved it.
+2. **Navigate to the script's directory, e.g. where you saved it.**
 - If the file *gematria_calc.py* is located on your desktop, type the following command:
 ```
 cd %UserProfile%\Desktop
 ```

-3. Run the script.
+3. **Run the script.**
 ```
 python gematria_calc.py
 ```

 # Usage
 1. Run the script (for a detailed guide on how to do this, check **How To Run** above).
 2. You will be prompted to enter a string of text.
-The script will add up values of each letter corresponding to 3301's Gematria Primus table and tell you whether the end result is a prime number or not
+The script will add up values of each letter corresponding to 3301's Gematria Primus table and tell you whether the end result is a prime number or not.
 3. If you enter a character that isn't a part of the Gematria Primus (most commonly V), a warning will be shown, and the character will be substituted with the default value for U (3).
 4. To exit the program, type 1234.
 The style of Cicada OS has been implemented as a cute little reference.